SlotNSlot/whitepaper/whitepaper.md

 The team would always try to keep **transparency on use of funds**.
 There will be a real time tracker of how much fund is used, aside the official webpage.
 At the same time, monthly reports on use of funds will be uploaded to communication channels as well.

 **Lock-ups** will be utilized to **protect investors' token values**.
 The reserve tokens for the team, 20% of total, will be locked up for 1 year as described above.
-Any investors with more than 10,000,000 SLT will receive tokens exceeding that amount with lock up for 100 days.
-An investor contributing for 30,000,000 SLT would have 10,000,000 SLT free to trade right after crowdsale, and 20,000,000 SLT locked up for 100 days.
-This is to prevent large investors pumping their ETH by dumping SLT.
+Any investors with more than 10,000,000 SLOT will receive tokens exceeding that amount with lock up for 100 days.
+An investor contributing for 30,000,000 SLOT would have 10,000,000 SLOT free to trade right after crowdsale, and 20,000,000 SLOT locked up for 100 days.
+This is to prevent large investors pumping their ETH by dumping SLOT.

 Most importantly, investors will always have right to propose certain decisions on the project fund.
 With transpareny on the use of fund and protection on token values, investors will have clear, secure, and definite control over their investment.
 For more details and reasons for the crowdsale & fund details, refer to our Medium post on [_crowdsale details_](https://medium.com/@kkenji1024/better-ico-investors-must-be-protected-84b760fda5f0).